kordano/uked/README.md

 Some experiments with 'node.js' and clojurescript.

 ## Setup
+Java, Leiningen and node.js are required.
-Build it and run node on built js file
+Build it and run node.
 ```
 lein cljsbuild once server
 node ./out/server/uked